 - Administrative reminders.
 From HR and IT and everything in between, professionals get a deluge of emails with reminders and duties outside of their normal work tasks.
 While PR doesn’t have to control all of these administrative reminders, it should be working with these departments to ensure tools and systems are in place for communicating.

 - See it as two-way communication.
 Internal audiences want to be heard.
 Your communications programs should provide ways for the audience to submit questions or feedback.
 When you get questions and feedback, listen to it and pass it on to the appropriate people for action or response.

 - Tailor your message.
 If company news needs to be distributed to internal and external audiences, your approach for disseminating the news should vary.
 For instance, don’t send staff the news release you sent the media.
 Instead, send them an email that speaks specifically to them and addresses how the news affects them.

 - Prioritize it.
 Consider your internal audience with every piece of communication the PR team deals with.
 That doesn’t mean internal audiences need to receive updates for every announcement; just don’t forget about them.

 - Establish a hub.
 “I think I remember seeing something about that, but I deleted the email.”
 Sound familiar?
 Don’t rely on email to be the only means of internal PR.
 By having an intranet or online internal web portal, you can recap important messages and provide key resources for employees.

 Need help getting your internal PR program up and running?
 Axia Public Relations has helped many businesses with their communications strategies – internal and external.
-Download Axia’s free e-book, Maximizing Your Public Relations Investment, which includes methods for using PR to streamline and maximize your communications systems.
+Download Axia’s e-book, Maximizing Your Public Relations Investment, which includes methods for using PR to streamline and maximize your communications systems.